When John Harper decided to be open about his sexuality, football offered him valuable support.

 Premier League clubs do a lot of great work with LGBT fans and groups to support equality and diversity, not just at stadiums but in their communities.

-This weekend the League and clubs will come together to celebrate Stonewall's 2018/19 Rainbow Laces campaign and to show that football is for everyone.
+The League and clubs came together to celebrate Stonewall's 2018/19 Rainbow Laces campaign and to show that football is for everyone.

 "For me, the attitudes are progressing," Harper says.
 "There is a bigger awareness of LGBT and clubs are being more proactive.